Workers’ Compensation for Contracting an Occupational Disease

 - Communicable diseases, passed on from patients to medical personnel.
 Nurses are especially at risk.

 If You Developed an Occupational Illness, Our Philadelphia Workers’ Compensation Lawyers at Larry Pitt & Associates Can Help

-For more than three decades, Larry Pitt & Associates, P.C. has helped injured and ill Philadelphia workers obtain the compensation they need in order to start their path to recovery.
+For more than four decades, Larry Pitt & Associates, P.C. has helped injured and ill Philadelphia workers obtain the compensation they need in order to start their path to recovery.
 We want to help you, too.
-Please call 888-748-8529 or fill out our contact form to make an appointment with a dedicated Philadelphia workers’ compensation lawyer to discuss the effects of your exposure and the condition your job.
+Please call 888-PITT-LAW or fill out our contact form to make an appointment with a dedicated Philadelphia workers’ compensation lawyer to discuss the effects of your exposure and the condition your job.
 We proudly represent clients throughout Pennsylvania, including Berks County, Bucks County, Chester County, Delaware County, Montgomery County and Philadelphia County.